mizrael/davidguida.net/src/_posts/2022-10-02-is-dependency-injection-dead-part-3.md

 You will have no idea of what dependencies `Foo` needs, neither Visual Studio will (probably).
 Which also means that you'll never get build errors if the hidden dependencies change for any reason.
 It's a slippery road to

 Last but not least, unit testing now is just way harder because you're relying on a static class, which means that it's internal state is shared between all the tests you're running.
-And that is <a href='/the-perils-of-sharing-state-when-writing-tests/'> very bad</a>.
+And that is <a href='/the-perils-of-sharing-state-when-writing-tests/' target='_blank'> very bad</a>.

-Let's see another anti-pattern now, the *Fat class*:
+Let's see another anti-pattern now, the *Fat Class*:
 ```csharp
 public class Foo {
   public Foo(IBar bar, IBaz baz, IDee dee, IGee gee, IMeh meh){